How to Measure and Order Your Replacement Torsion SpringsPosted on December 5, 2018 by IDC Spring

 |5 5/8||11 1/4||.562|

 How to Measure If the Spring Is Intact

 If you’re replacing a garage door torsion spring that’s faulty yet intact, it’s relatively easy to determine the wire size.
 First, you’ll want to lay the spring down on a table and pull out three scraps of paper.
 Place one scrap between two random coils, then place a second scrap exactly ten coils down the spring.
 Measure the distance between the two scraps of paper.
 Then, place the third scrap exactly ten coils down from the second, and measure the length from first to third scrap, between the 20 coils.

-Next, take the 10-coil and 20-coil measurements, and see how they correlate on the wire size chart provided by your garage door torsion spring manufacturer.
+Next, take the 10-coil and 20-coil measurements, and see how they correlate on the wire size chart above.
 For example, you might get measurements of 1 1/4 inches between the first 10 coils and 2.5 inches between all 20 coils.
 These numbers will likely correlate to one of the sizes on your manufacturer’s wire chart.
 If not, round things off to the nearest 16th of an inch.

 How to Measure If the Spring Is Broken